-As there is in fact no rationale for inframarginal rents (i.e. Producer Surplus) to Capacity Providers in a CRM Auction context, which can be regarded as windfall profits.
-The application of an Intermediate Price Cap serves in particular to avoid as much as possible these windfall profits.
-However, in a market clearing, and especially when projects with various levels of missing-money compete, some inframarginal rent towards Capacity Providers cannot be avoided.
-Also, a pay-as-bid pricing rule cannot eliminate these inframarginal rents, although under pay-as-bid there is in fact no explicit producer surplus (see Error!
+As there is in fact no rationale for inframarginal rents (i.e. Producer Surplus) to Capacity

+Providers in a CRM Auction context, which can be regarded as windfall profits, the application of an Intermediate Price Cap serves in particular to avoid as much as possible these windfall profits.
+However, in a market clearing, and especially when projects with various levels of missing money compete, some inframarginal rent towards Capacity Providers cannot be avoided.
+Also, a pay-as-bid pricing rule cannot eliminate these inframarginal rents, although under pay-as-bid there is in fact no explicit producer surplus (see Figure 6 Error!
 Reference source not found. on the right).
 Since bidders are known to have an incentive to Bid in at the expected market clearing price under pay-as-bid, some producer surplus is likely implicitly incorporated in the Bids.
-For illustrative purposes only, a theoretical illustration of market clearing under a pay-as-bid pricing rule when the market has perfect information, is shown in Figure 6: Market clearing under pay-ascleared (left) and pay-as-bid (right) with perfect information on the right.
+For illustrative purposes only, a theoretical illustration of market clearing under a pay-as-bid pricing rule when the market has perfect information, is shown in Figure 6 on the right.
 From this illustration it can be derived that under pay-as-bid, bidders with perfect information would update the Bid Prices of their Bid to exactly the would-be market clearing price under pay-as-cleared.
 In the end therefore, the market outcome would be the same.

-Note that because of the presence of indivisible Bids, it may happen that the social welfare maximizing solution does not exactly correspond with a point on the Demand Curve (contrary to the illustration in Figure 6: Market clearing under pay-as-cleared (left) and pay-as-bid (right) with perfect information).
+Note that because of the presence of indivisible Bids, it may happen that the social welfare maximizing solution does not exactly correspond with a point on the Demand Curve (contrary to the illustration in Figure 6).
 In determining the social welfare maximizing solution therefore, the auction algorithm will always make a trade-off between willingness-to-pay for additional capacity and the cost for additional capacity.
 Furthermore, in doing so, the entire set of Bids is considered.
-These principles are illustrated in Figure 7: Dealing with indivisible Bids below (note that also the would-be market clearing price under a pay-as-cleared pricing rule is indicated in the figure):
+These principles are illustrated in Figure 7 below (note that also the would-be market clearing price under a pay-as-cleared pricing rule is indicated in the figure):